 Standards & Policies

-Please review this dress code with your family members before attending Aspen Grove.
-All guests are encouraged to dress modestly, in accordance with the dress standards of the Church of Jesus Christ of Latter-day Saints.
 Clothing should be modest and appropriate in fabric, fit and style.
 Shorts and skirts should be knee-length or longer.
-Sleeveless, strapless, backless, revealing, or form fitting clothing is unacceptable.
-Shirts and tops must be long enough to cover the stomach and lower back, especially when bending over, sitting, or raising one's hand or arm.
+Please don't wear sleeveless, strapless, backless, revealing, or form fitting clothing.
+Shirts and tops should be long enough to cover the stomach and lower back.
 Shoes should be worn in all public areas.
 All guests should avoid extremes in clothing, appearance and hairstyle.

 All camp guests will be asked to abide by the standards of The Church of Jesus Christ of Latter-day Saints.
 This includes high standards of moral character, honesty, respect for personal and property rights, obeying the law, living the law of chastity, high standards of taste and decency, and dietary laws of abstaining from alcoholic beverages, tobacco, tea and coffee, and drug abuse.